 Please mail your tax-deductible donations to the Foundation of the 1st Cavalry Division Association, 302 N. Main St., Copperas Cove, TX 76522-1703.
 Donations in the amount of $25 or more will be acknowledged in the SABER.
 Donations of $250 or more will receive a tax certificate as required by the IRS.
 Donations intended for the Ia Drang Fund should be made out to the Ia Drang Scholarship Fund.

 For more information or an application to register for benefits send a Self Addressed Stamped Envelope (SASE) to the Foundation of the 1st Cavalry Division Association, 302 N. Main St., Copperas Cove, TX 76522-1703 or e-mail us at email@example.com.
 You may also print the on-line Registration Form, fill it out completely, and mail it with all of the required supporting documentation to the Foundation of the 1st Cavalry Division Association.

-The application forms for Association members who are active duty Troopers currently serving with the First Team and their families is no longer open.
+The application forms for Association members who are active duty Troopers currently serving with the First Team and their families is now open.
 You can get the information about this program at Active Duty Overview.
-Printed forms are available at the National Headquarters in Copperas Cove and at the Crossed Sabers Chapter Souvenir Shop in the 1st Cavalry Division Museum at Fort Hood, Texas beginning on 1 March 2014.
+Printed forms are available at the National Headquarters in Copperas Cove and at the Crossed Sabers Chapter Souvenir Shop in the 1st Cavalry Division Museum at Fort Hood, Texas beginning on 6 March 2014.